CodeYourFuture/CYF-PD/content/blocks/fundamentals-test/readme.md

       **P﻿art 4**

-      * Discuss what this exercise shows?
+      * Discuss what have you learned with this exercise?

       * Define what are hard (technical) skills and soft (professional) skills?